carpentries-lab/metagenomics-analysis/_episodes/03-trimming-filtering.md

 > Now that our samples have gone through quality control, they should perform
 > better on the quality tests run by FastQC.
 >
-> Sort the following chunks of code and decide in which terminal
+> Sort the following chunks of code to re-run
-> (AWS or local) you should run them to be able to re-run
 > FastQC on your trimmed FASTQ files and visualize the HTML files
 > to see whether your per base sequence quality is higher after
 > trimming.